-In 2023, 10 IHC stains were used in solid cancer diagnosis on over ten occasions.
+In 2023, ten IHC stains were used in solid cancer diagnosis in over ten occasions.

-iii) Biopsy Turnaround Times Are Satisfactory
+iii) Biopsy Turnaround Times are Satisfactory

 We identified two main areas for delays in tissue diagnosis: i) between presentation and request, ii) between requesting and performing biopsy.